 Following changes to the senior management structure in December 2014, the Director of People post has been designated as Director of Commissioning, and the Service Director - Children's Services post now reports directly to the Chief Executive.
-The Assistant Director - Resources post has been designated as Assistant Chief Executive and now reports directly to the Chief Executive.
+The Assistant Director - Resources post has been designated as Assistant Chief Executive and now reports directly to the Chief Executive with effect from 01/09/2014.

-Disclosure of Remuneration for Senior Employees 2013/14 Restated
+Disclosure of Remuneration for Senior Employees 2013/14